Productivity and analysis tools for online marketing

 A list of stopwords in forty different languages to help in text analysis.

-Tutorial on DataCamp for creating the word_frequency
+Tutorial on DataCamp for creating the word_frequency function and

 explaining the importance of the difference between absolute and weighted word frequency <https://www.datacamp.com/community/tutorials/absolute-weighted-word-frequency>_